adampresley/adamgokit/rendering/README.md

 The basic requirements of configuring the Go template renderer are:

-- Template directory - The directory where Go template files live
+- Template directory - The directory where Go template files live.
-- Template extension - The extension for Go template files
+- Template extension - The extension for Go template files.
+The default for this is **.html**
 - Template filesystem - A filesystem reference for Go template files
 - Pages directory - The name of the directory that houses pages.
 Pages can reference other templates like layouts, components, and partials.
 Those should be in a different directory.
+The default for this is **pages**

 A good layout might look like this: